-Coordinate funding applications: Support parishes in identifying and applying for climate-related grants.
+Coordinate funding: Identify and coordinate applying for climate-related grants, partnering with organisations as needed.
+Discuss local parish councils using the precept process to raise funds for climate adaptation work.
 Share expertise and resources for funding applications between parishes.
 Create templates for climate project proposals that can be adapted for different funding streams.